Average Weather in Sărmaş Romania

 Average Wind Speed

-The predominant average hourly wind direction in Sărmaş varies throughout the year.
+The predominant average hourly wind direction in Sărmaş is from the west throughout the year.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.